thomastiamlee/sokoban-display/README.md

 # sokoban-display
-A simple display interface for the Sokoban game using pygame
+A simple display interface for the Sokoban game